Paradox of hedonism: Suggested explanations

 When one aims solely towards pleasure itself, one's aim may be frustrated.
 Henry Sidgwick comments on such frustration after a discussion of self-love in the above-mentioned work:

 I should not, however, infer from this that the pursuit of pleasure is necessarily self-defeating and futile; but merely that the principle of Egoistic Hedonism, when applied with a due knowledge of the laws of human nature, is practically self-limiting; i.e., that a rational method of attaining the end at which it aims requires that we should to some extent put it out of sight and not directly aim at it.

 While not addressing the paradox directly, Aristotle commented on the futility of pursuing pleasure.

+Additionally one may argue that this paradox only effectively counters hedonists like the Cyrenaics, who put the highest value on present and sensual pleasures, rather than others like Epicurus who put more value on the absence of pain, mental pleasures and pains over bodily ones, limiting of desires, and more concern with past and future pleasures and pains throughout one’s life.

 Sooner or later, finite beings will be unable to acquire and expend the resources necessary to maintain their sole goal of pleasure; thus, they find themselves in the company of misery.
 Evolutionary theory explains that humans evolved through natural selection and follow genetic imperatives that seek to maximize reproduction, not happiness.
 According to David Pearce, the extent of human happiness is limited biologically by a genetically determined baseline level of well-being that cannot be permanently altered through environmental improvements alone.
 He argues in his treatise The Hedonistic Imperative that humans might be able to use genetic engineering, nanotechnology, and neuroscience to eliminate suffering in all human life and allow for peak levels of happiness and pleasure that are currently unimaginable.

 Competing philosophies seek to balance hedonism with good acts and intentions, thus "earning" the pleasure.